ChristianZimpelmann/replication-ambig-beliefs/README.md

 The replication of figures and tables proceeds as follows:

-- Install a [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) python distribution on your computer and create a conda environment using `environment.yml`
+- Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) on your computer and create a conda environment based on `environment.yml`.
-- Run `conda develop .`
+- Activate the environment and follow the manual steps listed at the top of `environment.yml`.
-- Run `pytask`
+- Run `pytask`, which will perform
-- `pytask` runs the general data cleaning, project specific data cleaning, analyses, and creation of figures and tables automatically in the right order
+  - the general data cleaning, project specific data cleaning,
+  - analyses,
+  - and creation of figures and tables
 - All created tables and figures will be saved in the directory `out`